heroku/cowboyku/guide/internals.md

 Architecture
 ------------

-Cowboy is a lightweight HTTP server.
+Cowboyku is a lightweight HTTP server.

 It is built on top of Ranch.
 Please see the Ranch guide for more informations.